personalconnect/dragpass-keeper/README.md

 ```

 **Process:**
+1. Checks if device is already registered (keypair + session code exist)
+2. Generates a new RSA-2048 keypair
+3. Stores keypair in **pending storage** (not permanent yet)
-1. Signs the alias using Helper's private key (RSA PKCS#1 v1.5 with SHA-256)
+4. Signs the alias using the pending private key (RSA PKCS#1 v1.5 with SHA-256)
-2. Returns the signature and Helper's public key
+5. Returns the signature and pending public key

+**Notes:**
+- Keypair is stored in pending storage and will be promoted to permanent storage by `savesessioncode`
+- If signup fails (e.g., 409 Conflict), the pending keypair can be safely overwritten on retry
+- This prevents orphaned keypairs in the OS keystore when signup fails

 ---